 The 911 Cabriolet is indeed a feast for the senses.
 Its brutally quick and deliciously tactile to drive.
 Against the odds, it’s aurally awesome too.

 What impresses most is the 992’s sheer breadth of ability.
-How it can switch from calm to combative without pausing for breath.
+How it switches from calm to combative without pausing for breath.
 And how it’s still relatively practical for a sports car.
 As a daily driver, it would surely tick most boxes.

 If I’m honest, I’d still err towards the coupe.
 But that’s more due to irrational prejudice than any discernable shortfall on the Cabriolet’s part.
-Perhaps I’ll just save up and wait a couple of years for the Targa.
+Perhaps I’ll just save up and wait a year or two for the Targa.

 Porsche 911 Carrera S Cabriolet: specification

 CO2 emissions: 208g/km